Merchant bank: History

 In the 19th century, the rise of trade and industry in the US led to powerful new private merchant banks, culminating in J.P.
-Morgan & Co.
-During the 20th century, however, the financial world began to outgrow the resources of family-owned and other forms of private-equity banking.
+Morgan & Co..
+In the 20th century, the financial world began to outgrow the resources of family-owned and other forms of private-equity banking.
 Corporations came to dominate the banking business.
 For the same reasons, merchant banking activities became just one area of interest for modern banks.

 Here is a list of merchant banks of the past and present: